 Self-Rising Flour (optional): This leavening agent gives the dumplings a soft, tender texture without being too heavy.

-Butter (Optional): Adding a little butter at the end helps give you a richer, silkier broth that takes the dish to another level.
+Butter (Optional): A little butter added at the end, though, will give you a richer, silkier broth that pushes the dish over the edge.

 Would you like to save this?